GbengaTosin/DSA-Amazon-Sales-Analysis/README.md

 Before performing the analysis, the dataset underwent several data cleaning steps in Excel to ensure consistency and accuracy.
 This included:

-- Removing duplicate product listings
+- Removed duplicate product listings to ensure data accuracy
+- Eliminated unnecessary columns that were not relevant to the analysis
-- Splitting and standardizing product names and categories
+- Split and standardized product names and categories for better grouping
-- Calculating additional metrics such as revenue (`Selling Price × Number of Ratings`)
+- Calculated additional metrics such as Revenue (`Discounted Price × Rating Count`)
-- Replacing empty columns
+- Replaced empty or missing values to maintain data consistency

 The cleaned version of the dataset is saved as **Amazon Cleaned Data.xlsx** and used for all pivot tables and dashboard visualizations.